Syphilis

 Secondary stage

-Two to three months after infection, syphilis enters the secondary stage.
+Syphilis usually enters the secondary stage two to three months after infection.
 The pathogens enter the entire body via the lymphatic system and the blood.
-In addition to swelling of the lymph nodes, flu-like symptoms such as fever, loss of appetite, pharyngitis, weight loss or headache, muscle and joint pain can occur at this stage.
-Skin and mucous membrane changes including scaly, purulent blisters or weeping pustules are also typical.
+In addition to swelling of the lymph nodes, secondary syphilis can cause flu-like symptoms such as fever, loss of appetite, pharyngitis, weight loss or headaches, muscle and joint pain.
+Red blotchy, sometimes palpable skin and mucous membrane changes are also typical.
 Hair loss sometimes occurs.
 Syphilis can also affect organs and cause inflammation of the liver, eyes or kidneys.
 The symptoms at this stage can persist for years or flare up again and again.
 In every third person affected, syphilis heals spontaneously in the secondary stage.
 If those affected remain symptom-free for years, they are said to have latent syphilis.
 In the latent stage, those affected are only slightly or no longer infectious to others.

 Symptoms of late syphilis